LyleListon/Listonian-bot/cline_docs/activeContext.md

 2. Focus on high-priority tasks from progress.md
 3. Update documentation as new information is discovered
 4. Track any issues or concerns identified during review

+## Lessons Learned
+- Security measures should be balanced:
+  * Strict enough to prevent accidental credential exposure
+  * Flexible enough to allow legitimate development work
+  * Current pre-commit hook achieves this balance
+- Template files with ${VAR_NAME} placeholders are preferred
+- Sensitive data belongs in environment variables, not in code